As a boutique investment bank, our partners are experts at selling technology businesses

 Through his early engineering career, David learned that Canadian companies could compete with the best technology companies in the world but often fell short, not because their technology was inferior, but because they didn’t have the management skills.
-David decided to learn something about management and renrolled at one of the best institutions in the world, Harvard Business School, where he graduated with Second Year Honors.
+David decided to learn something about management and enrolled at one of the best institutions in the world, Harvard Business School, where he graduated with Second Year Honors.

 David anticipated that he might work with a half-dozen companies over his career, helping them grow from small to large.
 After 75 companies, he realized that the early stage tech industry is highly fragmented, and the casualties out-number the unicorns by a substantial margin.

 He joined Basil and Len at Strategic Exits to help improve the exit process for entrepreneurs and their angel investors.
 Along the way, he perceived that virtual (fully-remote) companies sell for higher prices at exit than conventional bricks-and-mortar companies, and their founders earn a substantially larger return.
-He researched the phenomenon and has published a series articles on the exits blog.
+He researched the phenomenon and has published a series articles on the exits mergers and acquisitions blog.
 He co-authored a case study for the Harvard Business School which demonstrated the financial advantages of virtual companies: eXp Realty and the Virbela Platform (HBS case # 9-621-068.)